discordnova/sigs/README.md

 ### `SIG/docs`

-The `SIG/docs` special interest group is directed by @icecodder
+The `SIG/docs` special interest group is directed by @maxcharrier

-* @icecodder is the lead developer
+* @maxcharrier is the lead developer
 * @MatthieuCoder is a documentation reviewer and writer
 * @n1c00o is a documentation reviewer and writer
 * @Kylian030903 is a documentation reviewer and writer